lucasreddinger/orsee-tools/README.md

 Supplemental tools for use with [ORSEE](https://github.com/orsee/orsee).

-## Select participants in ORSEE whose emails are returned
+## Query participants in ORSEE using a file of email addresses

 If a participant's email address becomes undeliverable, you will get lots of failed email returned.
 You may want to unsubscribe these email addresses.
-This tool helps make this process easier for large amounts of returned emails and large numbers of participants.
+This tool helps make this process easier for large amounts of returned email.

+The script allows an ORSEE admin to query the participant table from a CSV file of email addresses.
+The admin can then easily unsubscribe these accounts in bulk in ORSEE.

 **[Please see these slides on this tool's usage!](https://github.com/lucasreddinger/orsee-tools/blob/master/query-email-csv-slides/query-email-csv-slides.pdf)**